 To get this emulator, simply head to the official site from here and download it.
-You can also download this emulator from another site from here.
+You can also download this emulator from the official Github page.
 Both are safe, so don’t worry about getting any viruses or malware when you download them.

 Just like other emulators that were showcased on the site, Project64 is a standalone program that does not need any install wizard.
 Installation is simple as always: extract Project64 from its zip file, and there you are good to go.
 As always, throw this emulator in a folder other than the main drive as it’s a known fact that you will encounter several issues like your saves getting corrupted, BSOD, or the emulator straight crashing on your face.
 I recommend putting it on your D/Drive to avoid all issues.
 After you do this, just double click on the emulator and it should run fine.

 Setting up the keyboard and controller for Project64